Lady in Cement: Plot

-Rome is able to identify Lomax as the lady in cement off of an artist who used her as a model.
+Rome is able to identify Lomax as the lady in cement by an artist who used her as a model.
 As he gets closer to solving the case, he eventually becomes a suspect and has to evade capture by Lt.
 Santini.
 Mungar is revealed to be a figurehead, and his son is the real muscle in the organization.
-He reveals that he killed Sandra and everyone who got in his way.
+He reveals that he killed Sondra and everyone who got in his way.
 He is about to kill Kit when Gronsky overpowers him.
 They call Santini, and the film closes with Kit and Tony together on his boat.